Choosing the Best Galapagos Cruise Tour Itinerary for 2023-2024

 Step 3: Consider which islands you want to visit

 In addition, the unique wildlife, one of the main reasons why traveling to the Galapagos is so appealing is simply due to the geological distinctiveness of each and every island.
 Hopping from island to island (something that can only be achieved aboard expedition vessels) has often been compared to traveling across a mini-solar system that’s replete with different planets.
-The landscapes our guests will get to experience on each itinerary are so varied and diverse that you can encounter red-colored beaches, dramatic cliffs, volcanic terrain, lush highlands and dry Palo Santo forests all in just one itinerary.
+The landscapes that our guests will get to experience on each itinerary are so varied and diverse that you can encounter red-colored beaches, dramatic cliffs, volcanic terrain, lush highlands, and dry Palo Santo forests all in just one itinerary.

 The best Galapagos cruise itinerary should always focus on providing visitors with some of the archipelago’s most breathtaking places.
 The best part?
 All of our itineraries make it a point to do exactly that.
 With a total of 14 islands that can be visited and an average of 5 different islands per itinerary, you might be asking yourself: what does each island offer?
 Which ones should I definitely visit?